 Specializing in book and editorial projects has led me to design several books from top to bottom.
 In addition to the overall typesetting, I consult with clients and help make decisions on the size and shape of the book, number of pages, the type of paper used, and many other aspects such as binding and cover design.

 Developing fonts is a passion of mine.
 I have just started to make them available for free downloads.
-My first one, Cut-Point, is a 92-character dingbat font made up of knives, blades, swords, and other sharp, stabby tools.
+My first one, Cut-Point, is a 92-character dingbat font made up of knives, blades, and swords and can be downloaded here: